7h30th3r0n3/Evil-M5Core2/README.md

 ## Flipper Zero Friend ?
 ### **Yes, it is !!!**

-Evil-M5Core2 send message trought serial for debbuging purpose, you can use serial app on flipper to see these message.
+Evil-M5Core2 sends messages via serial for debugging purposes, you can use the serial app on Flipper to see these messages.

 Plug your flipper with :